Progress slow as urgency grows on virus relief legislation

-WASHINGTON (AP) — Frustrated Senate Republicans re-upped their complaints on Tuesday that Democratic negotiators are staking too hard a line in talks on a sweeping coronavirus relief bill, but an afternoon negotiating session brought at least modest concessions from both sides, even as an agreement appears far off.
+WASHINGTON (AP) — Frustrated Senate Republicans re-upped their complaints that Democratic negotiators are taking too hard a line in talks on a sweeping coronavirus relief bill, but an afternoon negotiating session brought at least modest concessions from both sides, even as an agreement appears far off.

 “We really went down, issue by issue by issue slogging through this.
 They made some concessions which we appreciated.
 We made some concessions that they appreciated," said Senate Minority Leader Chuck Schumer, D-N.Y.
 “We’re still far away on a lot of the important issues but we’re continuing to go back.”